BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 **Please Note:** Child namespace Network Access Policies cannot override policies that are created at a parent or higher level.
 This is how application teams can create more granular policies for their applications, but security teams within government can apply high-level policies that are propagated to these child namespaces.

 ### Namespace Automation
+There are two key automations in place for Aporeto Namespace management:
+- The Aporeto Operator synchronizes OpenShift projects into child namespaces
+- A Namespace Management playbook has been created to codify all higher-level namespaces and access control
+  - Currently resides in the private repo [bcgov-c/platform-services-secops](https://github.com/bcgov-c/platform-services-secops)
+  - This playbook should be used for authorization and namespace management and manual configuration should be avoided
+  - The desire is likely to have this playbook fully integrated into a GitOps approach

 ## Operations
+This section describes any additional opreational design decisions that apply to this solution.

 ### Backup
+A backup CronJob has been created to backup all configurations and policy within the `/bcgov` namespace on a daily basis.
+This can be used as secondary audit trail of daily configuration changes and can be leveraged if needed to re-import specific configurations into the Aporeto SaaS console.
+These backups are stored in the private git repo [bcgov-c/platform-secops-netpol](https://github.com/bcgov-c/platform-secops-netpol).
+Please refer to that repository for more details if you have the required access.

 ## Access Control
+Access control to namespaces is managed through the Namespace Automation playbook referenced above.
+In order for users to gain access to their namespace, they must:
+- have the appropriate authorization policy created by the Namespace Automation playbook
+- have a proper email account tied to their github ID
+- be authorized by Keycloak as the OIDC provider and must have 2FA enabled

+### OIDC Configuration:
+Currently 2 OIDC providers are available:
+- pathfinder-sso-prod
+- pathfinder-sso-dev

+It's likely we will remove the dev OIDC provider option as the solution is more widely used.
+The KeyCloak prod intance uses the following realm for client access: `8gyaubgq`.